 Giving the agency a reason to issue a government contract cure notice can put your company at a great disadvantage because chances are that you are on the path to receiving a termination for default.
 Responding to the government cure notice should ring the bell of caution for many contractors.
-By understanding the proper way to respond to a contract cure notice letter, you can also reduce the chances of getting your project terminated for default.
+By understanding the proper way to respond to a contract notice to cure letter, you can also reduce the chances of getting your project terminated for default.

-The key to preventing or minimizing the impact from the ultimate disaster (termination for default) is to spend the time and resources to develop a thorough response to the contractor’s notice to cure.
+The key to preventing or minimizing the impact of the ultimate disaster (termination for default) is to spend the time and resources to develop a thorough response to the contractor’s notice to cure.

 If your response is not adequate in the government’s eyes, the government may terminate the contract for default.
 Your cure notice response must address the issues discussed in the issued letter at a minimum.

 - Address the issues discussed in the cure notice

 - Address the contractual issues that are out of your control